Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 When it gets closer to the fireworks show, Cast Members will lead Dessert Party-goers to a special standing location in the Plaza Garden, which will provide great views of Disney’s Not So Spooky Spectacular over Cinderella Castle.

 Please note that you’ll need to have tickets to the Halloween Party in order to attend the Dessert Party.
-Also, please be advised that the fireworks show may be delayed or cancelled due to weather, but the Dessert Party will not be cancelled for weather.
+Also, please be advised that the fireworks show may be delayed or cancelled due to weather, but the Dessert Party will not be cancelled for weather (or at least, it has not in the past).

 Rides at Mickey’s Not-So-Scary Halloween Party